Table of Contents

 Rule of Law in the Constitution

-The framers of the constitution attempted to enshrine the core ideas of the rule of law into the document.
-They created a separate judicial branch, added amendments that guaranteed rights to help ensure equality, and deliberately limited the actions that the federal government could take.
+The framers of the Constitution attempted to enshrine the core ideas of the rule of law into the document.
+They created a separate judicial branch, added amendments to guarantee rights and ensure equality, and deliberately limited the actions the federal government could take.

-Not only were certain types of laws limited to specific houses of congress, but the federal government was specifically limited to only powers explicitly given to it by the constitution.
+Not only were certain types of laws limited to specific houses of Congress, but the federal government was specifically limited to only the powers explicitly given to it by the Constitution.

 By limiting the government, the constitution helps ensure that the government follows the law, rather than the other way around.